Neodevils/programming-tests/readme.md

-# This is a repository to check my coding skills
+# You can take a look inside!

 Kind of those things are pretty good since you have to improve your skills with testing yourself.